Upgrading Reference | Teleport

 If you changed the agent user to run as non-root, create

-/etc/teleport-upgrade.d/scheduleand grant ownership to your Teleport user.
+/etc/teleport-upgrade.d/scheduleand grant ownership to your Teleport user, assigning your-teleport-user to the name of your Teleport user.
 Otherwise, you can skip this step:sudo touch /etc/teleport-upgrade.d/schedulesudo chown your-teleport-user /etc/teleport-upgrade.d/schedule

 Make sure not to include